-This includes their weekly “Cowboy Cookout” where they have a BBQ by the fire with the live entertainment and all the traditional fixings like cornbread, beans, brisket, and mac & cheese.
-To make it even easier they offer all-inclusive packages that include three meals a day and activities.
+This includes their weekly “Cowboy Cookout,” where they have a BBQ by the fire with live entertainment and all the traditional fixings like cornbread, beans, brisket, and mac & cheese.
+To make it even easier, they offer all-inclusive packages that include three meals a day and activities.

-There is a wide variety of rooms here with traditional guest rooms, and luxury homes.
-The ranch spreads out across the property amongst saguaros and a mixture of adobe buildings inspired by Sante Fe architecture.
+There are many rooms here, with traditional guest rooms and luxury homes.
+The ranch spreads across the property amongst saguaros and a mixture of adobe buildings inspired by Sante Fe architecture.

 Rooms are modern, but the resort never loses itself and remains true to a ranch with no TVs in the guest rooms and roaring fireplaces in the cooler months.
 It’s the ideal setting to experience the Southwest and enjoy the desert scenery via horseback.

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Travel Adapter: Make sure you find a good adapter to keep your personal electronics charged.
 Otherwise, you may be paying for a cheap one once you land.
 Purchase one here.

 - Travel Backpack: We like the Nomatic Travel Backpack for our travels.
 Check the price here.